 In spite of these challenges, however, LIBS is beginning to make steady progress in select industries.

 LIBS Industrial Success Stories

 These applications are supported by a large body of research into the elemental analysis of ores and metals.
-Recent work from researchers at the Wuhan National Laboratory, Wuhan China has demonstrated the suitability of fiber-optic LIBS over traditional stand-off LIBS methods for quantifying Manganese and Titanium content in Iron-Carbon alloys.
+Recent work from researchers at the Wuhan National Laboratory, Wuhan, China has demonstrated the suitability of fibre-optic LIBS over traditional stand-off LIBS methods for quantifying Manganese and Titanium content in Iron-Carbon alloys.

 Geochemistry & Ore/Mineral Extraction

 Laser-induced breakdown spectroscopy is gaining a foothold in mining, mineral extraction, and metallurgy, with a large body of research supporting the development of reference calibration data, and in turn leading to increased adoption for industrial applications.

 LIBS can be applied throughout the ore extraction and processing industries.
 Monitoring metallurgical processes involves the measurement of plasma created at the surface of molten metals, inline systems that monitor raw ore composition in pre-processing, and quality management testing the composition of alloys in finished ingots.